- Energy-efficient living

 Water-efficient appliances and fixtures can save you a lot of water and money in the long term.
 You can also make a big difference to Australia's overall use of clean tap water.

-By 2021 Australians could save more than $1 billion on our water and energy bills just by using more water-efficient appliances and fixtures.
+By 2030 Australians could save more than $2 billion on our water and energy bills just by using more water-efficient appliances and fixtures, that's an average saving of $175 per household each year.

 You could be making some big savings.
 For example water-efficient showerheads can save a two-person household at least $160 a year on water and energy costs.
 The reduction in hot water means less energy is needed for water heating.

 - Save up to 19 litres of water a minute in the shower by replacing an old inefficient showerhead with a water-efficient showerhead.
 Annual savings are around 14,500 litres.

 - Install low-flow taps or tap aerators to reduce your tap water use from 15 to 18 litres per minute down to as little as 2 litres per minute.

 The Water Efficiency Labelling and Standards (WELS) scheme helps you to compare the water efficiency of a range of products so you can choose the most efficient model for your needs.
 Labelling currently exists for: